-Those who are familiar with horses recognize and understand the power of horses to influence people in incredibly powerful ways.
-Developing relationships, training, horsemanship instruction, and caring for the horses naturally affects young people in a positive manner, especially adolescent teens working toward positive change.
+Those familiar with horses recognize and understand the power of the horse to influence people in incredibly powerful ways.
+Developing relationships, training, horsemanship instruction, and caring for the animal naturally affects young people in a positive manner, especially teens working toward positive change.
 The benefits of work ethic, responsibility, assertiveness, communication, and healthy relationships has long been recognized, and horses naturally provide these benefits.
-The use of horses is growing and gaining popularity with the rise of new approaches in Animal Therapy and in working with the horses, including the field of Equine-Assisted Psychotherapy (EAP).
+The use of horses is growing and gaining popularity with the rise of new approaches in animal therapy including the field of Equine-Assisted Psychotherapy (EAP).

-Troubled teens experiencing emotional and behavioral issues benefit from animal assisted therapy, according to mental health professionals.
-Studies such as Redefer and Goodman (1989) and Kogan, Granger, Fitchett, Helmer and Young (1999) document the benefits of interaction with a therapy pet, and Mallon (1994a,b) cites benefits of farm animals and dogs at a residential treatment facility for children with conduct disorders.
-Here at Ironwood, Equine Therapy is utilized frequently as the teens take responsibility for the care, feeding, grooming and exercising of the horses.
-Equine-assisted psychotherapy (EAP) is an emerging form of therapeutic intervention beneficial to the mental health and healing of teens undergoing treatment for depression, anxiety, ADD, alcohol or drug abuse and other disorders.
+Teens experiencing emotional and behavioral issues benefit from equine-assisted therapy, according to mental health professionals.
+Studies such as Redefer and Goodman (1989) and Kogan, Granger, Fitchett, Helmer and Young (1999) document the benefits of interaction with a therapy pet, and Mallon (1994 a,b) cites benefits of farm animals and dogs at a residential mental health treatment facility for children with conduct disorders.
+Here at Ironwood Maine, Equine-Assisted Psychotherapy is utilized frequently as the teens take responsibility for the care, feeding, grooming, and exercising of the horses.
+EAP is an emerging form of therapeutic intervention beneficial to the mental health and healing of teens undergoing treatment for depression, anxiety, ADD, alcohol or drug abuse and other disorders.

 Why is Animal Therapy So Effective With Troubled Teens?